 In today’s article, we answer the question, “Where do alligators live?”
 If you’re a young student learning about alligators, the following facts and information may help you in your school report or homework assignment.
-Additionally, this page provides several free alligator printables for your entertainment and enjoyment.

 Where Do Alligators Live?